inker/spotify-api-usage-example/README.md

 ## Features
 - The artist is saved in the URL.
 On page refresh, filters are retained.
+- The displayed data is automatically updated every 30 seconds.
 - The sidebar is resizeable.
 - Light/dark/system theme switcher.
 - Login & logout buttons.